RodrigoVila/eth-private-blockchain/README.md

 # ETH Private Netowork

-Pproject made to understand how to config and run interoperable eth nodes.
+Project made to understand how to config and run interoperable eth nodes.

 ## Pre requisites